 Overused fonts, poor design features, and even your grammatical style can tell an employer a lot about your attention to detail.
 If you won’t invest in yourself and your website, how likely are you to be invested in their business?

 Remember, this website is to show off you, but not just you.
 The site should emphasize the benefits you bring to an employer, and display why they should pick you over another candidate.
 It is better to not have a website than to have one that is a poor representation of yourself.

 Search Engine Optimization, or the ranking of your website, is not just for businesses.
 If an employer uses a search engine to look for your name, you want to be on the first page with not only your LinkedIn and social media profiles, but your website as well.
 How do you do that?

 Very carefully.
-Your name and what you do needs to not only be the center of your content and the name of your site, but it also needs to be in your meta descriptions, and keywords throughout the pages and posts on your site.
+Your name and what you do need to not only be the center of your content and the name of your site, but it also needs to be in your meta descriptions and keywords throughout the pages and posts on your site.
 If you don’t know how to optimize these things, learning may take more time than it is worth.
 You may want to hire an agency that specializes in SEO to help you with your site at least at the beginning.